SAFCSP-Team/exception-project-cpp/README.md

     string name = "";

-    // throw an exception if the name is empty
+    // Throw an exception if the name is empty

     cout << "Hello, " << name << "!" << endl;